 - Ghouls can regain HP by killing living enemies.
 Each killed enemy gives a 50% chance to restore

 - Mages: Necromancer, Ice Elementalist, Earth Elementalist

 Starting Skills and Equipment

-Ghouls start with the skills and equipment listed for their background, but they never start with food of any kind.
+Ghouls start with the skills and equipment listed for their background.

 Difficulty of Play

-Ghouls have a unique—and rather fiddly—relationship to food.
-However, if one is willing to put up with that, in Ghouls one finds a fairly durable undead species that can enjoy the full effect of potions and has decent aptitudes.
-Ghouls naturally tend to have very poor dexterity and intelligence, though this can eventually be offset by the chosen stat ups that one receives every three levels.
+Ghouls are a fairly durable undead species that can enjoy the full effect of potions and have decent aptitudes.
+Ghouls naturally tend to have very poor dexterity and intelligence, though this can eventually be offset by the chosen stat bonuses that one receives every three levels.

 The higher the value, the better the aptitude.

 The most obvious way to play a Ghoul is to use your claws, which give Ghouls a +2 bonus to unarmed combat damage that is helpful in the early game, when bare-handed combat struggles to keep apace of weapons.
 This play style is further supported by a good aptitude in unarmed combat.
 However, Ghouls' weapon aptitudes are reasonable, and a weapon-wielding Ghoul is perfectly viable.

 Ghouls can also make for moderately competent spellcasters.
 Their aptitudes for it are not as bad as they first appear: they are good at Ice and Earth Magic, and generally passable at most other things.
 They are, however, held back by their low intelligence: those who want to make a serious Ghoul caster will want to pick a spellcasting background and devote their stat increases to nothing but Int.
 However, their good HP and unarmed abilities give them better resilience than most casters.